jchancel/OctoPrint-Heatled/README.md

 ## Setup

-Install manually by copying the following url into the octoprint plugin manual addition:
+Install manually by copying the following url into the octoprint install new plugins "from URL" input box:

     https://github.com/jchancel/OctoPrint-Heatled/archive/master.zip